General Dynamics F-16XL

 The General Dynamics F-16XL is a derivative of the F-16 Fighting Falcon with a cranked-arrow delta wing.
-It entered the United States Air Force's (USAF) Enhanced Tactical Fighter (ETF) competition but lost to the F-15E Strike Eagle.
-Several years after the prototypes were shelved, they were turned over to NASA for additional aeronautical research.
-Both aircraft are currently stored at Edwards Air Force Base.
+It entered the United States Air Force's (USAF) Enhanced Tactical Fighter (ETF) competition in 1981 but lost to the F-15E Strike Eagle.
+The two prototypes were shelved until being turned over to NASA for additional aeronautical research in 1988.
+Both aircraft were fully retired in 2009 and stored at Edwards Air Force Base; one of the two aircraft has since been placed on display.